libvips/nip2/README.md

 # nip2 - a user interface for the VIPS image processing library

-nip2 is a GUI for the [VIPS image processing library](http://www.vips.ecs.soton.ac.uk).
+nip2 is a GUI for the [VIPS image processing library](https://jcupitt.github.io/libvips).
 It's a little like a spreadsheet: you create a set of formula connecting your objects together, and on a change nip2 recalculates.

+You can probably install nip2 via your package manager.
+For Windows and OS X, you can download a binary from the [nip2 releases area](https://github.com/jcupitt/nip2/releases).
+Only read on if you want to compile yourself from source.

 # Building nip2 from source